Sanskar124/Capstone_Project_sa_2025-/README.md

 Urban parking is a critical and scarce resource.
 Static pricing fails to account for real-time fluctuations in demand, resulting in overuse or underutilization of spaces.

-This project simulates a real-time **dynamic pricing engine** for urban parking lots using historical and live data.
-It uses demand modeling, economic theory, and streaming data processing to generate optimal parking prices for city lots across multiple time.
+The goal of this project is to simulate and visualize urban parking patterns using a dynamic, interactive model built with Python, Bokeh, Pathway and Colab.
+The model provides city planners, researchers, and urban developers with insights into parking demand, utilization, and spatial distribution in an urban setting.
 ---

 ## Tech Stack